phatysddev/Tarang/README.md

     privateKey: 'YOUR_PRIVATE_KEY', // from service account JSON },
-  cacheTTL: 60000, // Optional: Cache read results for 60 seconds (default) });
+  cacheTTL: 60000, // Optional: Cache read results for 60 seconds (default)
+  maxCacheSize: 100, // Optional: Max number of entries in cache (default 100) });
 ```